 Your interviewer needs to know that you understand the role and its responsibilities, so make him or her aware that you're paying attention.
 Does something stick out about the job, such as a skill you're well-versed in, or a project that you'd love?
 Nod your head.
 This subtle cue signifies that you're not only listening, but that you're mentally noting parts of the role that reign true for you.
 Don't go overboard, but nod your head occasionally while maintaining that face contact, and you'll show a strong sense of both interest and understanding.
 This also opens the door to elaborate on certain points you find most important.

 Breathing deeply is paramount before an interview, helping to soothe your nerves and prepare for the hour ahead.
 Quality breathing doesn't have to stop once you arrive, however, as it increases control over nerves and boosts your sense of composure.
 Focus on soothing yourself throughout the process, inhaling deeply when you're asked a question, and exhaling as you answer.
 While you're listening, breathe slowly and deeply, continuing to inhale and exhale at a routine pace.
 This increases air flow, provides a welcome sense of calm, and enables you to feel more comfortable throughout the interview process.
 Rather than scrambling to think of ideas, your mind will feel more relaxed, enabling the words to flow more easily.

 Job interviews can be intimidating, but with the right tricks in hand, they get substantially easier.
-Easy breathing, eye contact and positive posture are the foundations of body language for interview, and when you foster in confidence, you'll be prepared to handle any questions thrown your way.
+Easy breathing, eye contact and positive posture are the foundations of good body language.
+When you foster in confidence, you'll be prepared to handle any questions thrown your way.
 Relax, prepare, and get ready.
 With these tips in hand, you've got this interview under control.